Hi! Diana here, from Saving by Making.

 Note: if you’re going to preserve lots of apples, you need one of these!

 It makes such fast work of the apple peels and cores.
-Totally worth the $20 price for a new one (affiliate link alert! surely you can find a secondhand one cheaper!), but you can probably find one at a thrift store or garage sale too.
+Totally worth the $20 price for a new one, but you can probably find one at a thrift store or garage sale too.

 How do I use these frozen apples?
 Let me count the ways 😉